apache/samza/docs/learn/tutorials/versioned/hello-samza-fluent.md

 bin/grid stop all
 {% endhighlight %}

 Congratulations!
-You've now setup a local grid that includes YARN, Kafka, and ZooKeeper, and run a Samza job on it.
+You've now setup a local grid that includes YARN, Kafka, and ZooKeeper, and run a Samza application on it.
 Curious how this application was built?
-See the code walk-through TODODODODODODODO
+See the [code walk-through](hello-samza-fluent-code.html).

-Next up, check out the [Background](/learn/documentation/{{site.version}}/introduction/background.html) and [API Overview](/learn/documentation/{{site.version}}/api/overview.html) pages.